Metropolitan Migration Foundation Committee

 Early on in her career she worked as the Development and Membership Manager at The Health Museum whose mission was to promote healthy lifestyle choices.
 In her spare time she has been actively involved in working with asylum seekers and refugees as a mentor and volunteer placement advisor through the International Rescue Committee, Refugee Transitions, the British Red Cross, Evelyn Oldfield Unit, and the Refugee Support Network and also travelled through Southern California as Ambassador for the Worldwide Classroom, visiting university campuses to promote academic study abroad.

-He was at Moat Housing where he was CEO for four years.
-Prior to this, he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which employs 6,000 people with disabilities.
+Brian joined Metropolitan from Moat housing association where he was Chief Executive Officer for four years.
+Prior to this he was Chief Executive of CityWest Homes, managing 22,000 homes for Westminster City Council, and Executive Director of Operations for Remploy, which provides employment opportunities for people with disabilities.

 Paul Birtill, Director of Metropolitan Migration Foundation